ag2929822-rgb/python-data-science-practice/README.md

 ## 🧠 Skills Practiced

-Through these projects, I practice and improve my understanding of:
+Through these projects and practice files, I work on improving my understanding of:

 * Python Fundamentals
 * Conditional Statements